pfnet/maf_example/caffe/README.md

 ## Overview

-In this demo scenario, we solve image classification task with varying Deep Neural Networks(DNNs) and their solvers.
+In this demo scenario, we solve image classification task with varying Deep Neural Networks (DNNs) and their solvers.

-Procedure we take is as follows:
+Procedures we take are as follows:

 - Generate prototxt’s (which configures DNNs and solvers) with varying parameters
 - Evaluate these configuration by
     - training DNNs with image dataset
-    - plot transition of train loss during training
+    - plotting transitions of train loss during training
-    - visualize lowest convolutional layer
+    - visualizing lowest convolutional layer

 We change the following parameters, which amounts to 80 configuration patterns (10 for DNN x 8 for solver)